Every morning I take a garden walk to see what is growing and what needs tending. Today, I spent the morning deadheading daylilies.

 Since daylily blooms are short-lived, this can leave you with an untidy looking plant in no time at all.

 Normally, deadheading is a task that I don’t enjoy much.
-However, deadheading daylilies is very easy, since the blooms flop over when done and are easy to remove.
+However, deadheading daylilies (and Easter lilies) is very easy, since the blooms flop over when done and are easy to remove.
 I find this task quite relaxing.

 Daylilies are an easy to grow plant but the blooms only last one day.
 Find out how to deadhead daylilies on The Gardening Cook. 🌸🌸 Click To Tweet